-When assessing the constitutional energetics and physiology of the individual-including physical and psychic dimensions-Mederi Care (also known as the Eclectic Triphasic Medical System or ETMS) addresses three interrelated vital energetic influences, the Vital Force, Vital Essence, and most importantly, Vital Spirit.
+When assessing the constitutional energetics and physiology of the individual-including physical and psychic dimensions the Eclectic Triphasic Medical System (ETMS) addresses three interrelated vital energetic influences, the Vital Force, Vital Essence, and most importantly, Vital Spirit.

-These three vital energetic influences represent different states on a continuum from the physical to the subtle and non-material.
+These three vital energetic influences represent different

+states on a continuum from the physical to the subtle and non-material.
 Specifically, the Vital Force relates to metabolism, cellular energy transfer, mitochondrial efficiency, and the use of proteins, fats, sugars, and oxygen.
 It involves the digestive system and lungs, immune system, blood, and bone marrow and emanates primarily through the Digestive-Spleen Organ Network.